 Learn from the pros!
 A list of suggestions compiled by veteran UT Dallas event planners.
 Select a category below, then click on “Click to Expand” to see the tips.

 - Keep all emails/copies of paperwork for reference.

 - If corresponding with a certain person, group, or company often, create a folder in your inbox and set up a filter for their emails – it’ll be much easier to track messages than scrolling in your inbox to find some specific one.

 - Know where the nearby restrooms are and be able to give clear directions.

 - If it isn’t an emergency, don’t call it one – most service people on campus will find it refreshing and it goes a long way to establishing a good long-term relationship.

-- If you messed up, say so, especially when you need an on-campus service group to September 2, 2010 long-term relationship.
+- If you messed up, say so, especially when you need an on-campus service group to provide event support.